bulkan/blog/content/angularjs_popup_windows_express.md

 the popup has done something _important_.
 The popup also assigns a value to `window.opener.$scope` which is the `$scope` that was assigned in PopupCtrl.

+As we have used `ng-model` in the default routes [template](https://github.com/bulkan/angular-popup/blob/master/public/partials/popup.html) a we will see the text _teapot_ appear in the text input.

 Hope this makes sense.